2025 LIFO Opportunities & Strategies Guide

 • Deflation

-• Material inventory liquidations (for example, a 50% decrease in the CY vs. PY inventory balance)
+• Material inventory liquidations (for example, a 50% decrease in the current vs. prior year’s ending inventory balance)

-• All of LIFO reserve will be taken back into income when either of the following occurs:
+• 100% of LIFO reserve will be taken back into income when either of the following occurs:

 • C to S Corp conversions

-• LIFO reserve must be ratably recaptured into income over a 4 year period beginning in termination year
+• Termination of LIFO election: Ratably recaptured over a four year period beginning in termination year

 • LIFO Disclosures